Missing Iranian oil rig: The case

 Later, Bijan Namdar Zangeneh, the Iranian oil minister, reported that a deal was made during Mahmoud Ahmadinejad's presidency that did not go through normal routes and that the rig was never delivered, with the Fortuna reportedly being transferred to the Gulf of Mexico instead.
 The semi-official Fars news agency reported of the arrest of Ata'ollah Mohajerani, the son of the former Minister of Culture by the authorities regarding this case.
 Zangeneh reported that Ahmadinejad personally ordered the purchase and specifically asked for it to be done through a middleman.

-Indictment
+Prosecution

 On 7 August 2017, Abbas Jafari, Tehran's prosecutor, declared the indictment of six individuals involved in the scandal.
-Ali Taheri Motlagh, the former head of Iranian Offshore Engineering and Construction Co. was indicted to 3 years of confinement.
-Morad Shirani, was indicted to 6 months of prison and Reza Mostafavi Tabatabaei was indicted to 3 years of prison sentence.
-The indictment did not include financial compensation.
+Ali Taheri Motlagh, the former head of Iranian Offshore Engineering and Construction Co. was sentenced to 3 years of confinement.
+Morad Shirani, was sentenced to 6 months of prison and Reza Mostafavi Tabatabaei was sentenced to 3 years in prison.
+The sentences did not include financial compensation.
 Tehran's prosecutor added that they have urged the court to ensure that disciplinary action is taken against the suspects involved in the case according to Fars News Agency.